Namrata Singh Gujral

-Namrata Singh Gujral is an American filmmaker, motivational speaker and actor.
+Namrata Singh Gujral is an Indian and American actress, film director, motivational speaker and producer.

 Early life

 Gujral was born in Dharamshala, Himachal Pradesh, to a Punjabi Sikh and Hindu family.
 She left India at a young age.

 Career

 Gujral started her career as an actress in the 2001 film Training Day.

 She later became President of Uniglobe Entertainment, a Hollywood based studio, which focuses on socially relevant international projects for the North American market.
 Gujral’s first production, Americanizing Shelley (2007) starring Beau Bridges and Wil Wheaton, was released theatrically in 24 countries with Warner Bros.

 Her directorial debut came about after surviving breast cancer; she produced, directed and appeared in Uniglobe Entertainment's 2010 cancer docudrama 1 a Minute.
 The film includes breast cancer survivors Olivia Newton-John, Diahann Carroll, Melissa Etheridge, Mumtaz, Jaclyn Smith and cancer survivors Lisa Ray, Barbara Mori and cancer treatment advocates Deepak Chopra, William Baldwin, Daniel Baldwin, Priya Dutt and Nancy Brinker.

 Gujral's 2018 venture 5 Weddings, a Hollywood-Bollywood rom-com, features international stars Rajkummar Rao, Nargis Fakhri, Golden Globe nominee Bo Derek and Academy Awards nominee Candy Clark and opened theatrically in 54 countries.
 The film delves into the lives of Hijras, a group of transgender/eunuch dancers at Indian weddings, who are socially ostracized.

 Her 2024 fim America, Invaded starring Nick Searcy was distributed widely in the swing states and credited with assisting in voting turnout.
 In an interview with Pete Hegseth, on Fox News, Gujral claimed she was a registered Democrat who believed in strong borders.